Lesson 1: The World Wide Web

 Hypertext is a different way of moving through information.
 Instead of reading text from beginning to end, you interact with it.
 You click a link and suddenly you're not moving through the text from start to finish like you would in a book or a magazine article.
 Instead, you're making a quick side trip or jump.

 HTML is more than just hypertext, though.
 It's also a markup language—a system of codes for how a computer should display text and images on a screen.
 Markup languages also determine how a computer should react to actions you make such as pressing a key or clicking a mouse button.
-What made HTML such a perfect markup language for the Web is can be read by many types of computers and is very economical.
+What made HTML such a perfect markup language for the Web is that it can be read by many types of computers and is very economical.
 It allows Web designers to create graphically rich Web pages that are small in file size.
 Small file sizes are important on a network like the Web because they are faster and easier to exchange over the thousands of miles often separating computers.

 With the creation of HTML, the Web was born.
 HTML made it easy to create Web sites like this one that have images, videos and even sound.
 The small file allowed them to be quickly communicated over the Internet.
 Suddenly, everyone saw the potential of the Web as a global communications system and wanted to get on it.
 The Web grew rapidly.
 Today, millions of people access the Web daily for news, entertainment, shopping, education and business.